Paulabad-BigData/Paulabad-BigData/README.md

 - 👯 I’m looking to collaborate Data Science.
 - 🤔 I’m looking for help with Flutter
 - 💬 Ask me about to be a Data Scientist
-- 📫 How to reach me: You can reach me on Twitter by sending me a DM :envelope: or on Linkedin my user name :speech_balloon: is Paula Abad.
+- 📫 How to reach me: You can reach me on [Twitter][twitter] by sending me a DM :bird: or Send me an [e-mail][e-mail] :love_letter: or on Linkedin my user name :crown: is Paula Abad.
 - 😄 Pronouns: 'she/her'
 - ⚡ Fun fact: I love to travel :airplane: and :pizza: